mle-infrastructure/mle-toolbox/docs/setup/configuration.md

 By default the toolbox will run locally and without any GCS bucket backup of your experiment results.
 Furthermore, a lightweight PickleDB protocol database of your experiments will not be synced with the cloud version.
 In the following, we walkthrough how to

-1. Enable the execution of jobs on remote resources (cluster/storage) from your local machine.
+1. Enable the **execution of jobs on remote resources** (cluster/storage) from your local machine or from the resource itself.
-2. Enable the backing up of your experiment results in a GCS bucket.
+2. Enable the **backing up of your experiment results** in a GCS bucket.
-3. Enable the backing up of your PickleDB experiment meta log.
+3. Enable the **backing up of a PickleDB experiment meta log** in a GCS bucket.
-4. Enable resource monitoring and dashboard visualization.
+4. Enable resource **monitoring and online dashboard visualization**.
+5. Enable **slack bot notifications** for experiment completion and reporting.

 **Note**: There are two ways to perform the toolbox configuration: